-Let’s add the Docker yum repository on your system.
-Create a new yum configuration file /etc/yum.repos.d/docker.repo
+Let’s add the official Docker yum repository on your system.

-Now install docker-engine package to install docker on your system.
-This is install many of required decencies on your system.
+Now install docker community edition package to install docker on your system.
+This is installed many of required decencies on your system.

 After successful installation of Docker engine, Let’s start the docker service.